-4 (A) 100-90 3 out of 3 grading criteria areas completed successfully 3 (B) 89-80 2 out of 3 grading criteria areas completed successfully 2 (C) 79-75 1 out of 3 grading criteria areas completed successfully 1 (D) 74-0 0 out of 3 grading criteria areas completed successfully GRADING CRITERIA Each criteria item should be scored with either a yes or no. 1.
-Consultation/Preparation Meet our professional dress policy, greet the client warmly and introduce yourself.
-Create rapport.
-2. Setup Setup is accurate, complete and on time.
+1.)
+Consultation & Preparation Meet our professional dress policy, greet the client warmly and introduce yourself.
+The discussions are about the service and the client's needs, not about yourself 2.)
+Setup Setup is accurate, complete, and on time.
 Working area is clean and neat.
-Student listens to the needs of client, asks questions, and estimates cost of service.
-3. Service/Procedures At midpoints: movements, application of products, and steps of service are accurate and competent pursuant to rubrics and/or protocols from primary training or manufacturer's instructions.
-Timing is appropriate.
-4. Closure Student understands products and educates client about home care.
+Student listens to the needs of clients, asks questions, and estimates cost of service.
+3.)
+Services & Procedures At midpoints of service, movements, timing, product application, and steps of service are accurate and consistent to rubrics/protocols from primary training or manufacturers instructions.
+4.)
+Closure Student understands products and educates client about homecare.
 Student escorts client to reception area and cleans work area.